 This section describes three phases of air pollution regulation in the United States.
 The first phase was up to 1962, when most of the federal efforts were directed towards data collection.
-The second phase was 1963-1971, when the passing of the Clean Air Act (CAA) of 1963 provided a credible signal that comprehensive regulation was coming.
+The second phase was 1963-1971.
+It begins with the passage of the 1963 CAA and ends in 1971, the last year before the 1970 CAA took effect.
 The third phase was from 1972 onward when the 1970 CAA legislation took effect.